Member Engagement/Advocacy

 Member Activities

 The Constituents’ Voice is the Detroit Wayne Integrated Health Network member advisory group.
 The Constituents’ Voice is made up of persons served, peers and advocates, and provides oversight to various DWIHN projects.
-They meet every third Friday of the month from 10:00am – 12:00pm and meetings are open to the public.
+They meet every third Friday of the month from 10:00am–12pm and meetings are open to the public.
+Learn More CV Application

 The Dreams Come True Fund, a project of the DWIHN Constituents' Voice consumer advisory group.
 It was created to support Detroit-Wayne consumers/members achieve a personal goal toward community inclusion i.e., the personal sense of valued participation and interaction in everyday life.
 Awards are up to $500 per individual.
 To qualify, applicants must live in Wayne County, MI and be active recipients of community mental health services.
 The application submission period is from the first Monday in May until the end of that month.
-For more information, contact us at MemberEngagement@dwihn.org or 313-833-2500.
+For more information, contact us by email: MemberEngagement@dwihn.org; or dial 313-833-2500 on your telephone keypad.
+Watch Our Video HERE

 The Community Delegates are stakeholders who are trained and certified to advocate for members’ equity and equality.
-To learn more, contact us at MemberEngagement@dwihn.org or 313-833-2500.
+To learn more, contact us by email to: MemberEngagement@dwihn.org; or call us at 313-833-2500.

 Quarterly consumer meeting.
 EVOLVE stands for Engaging Voices Offering Love/Laughter/Lessons Validating Experiences.
 The meetings occur on the 5th Wednesdays of the year and are open.
-To learn more contact us at MemberEngagement@dwihn.org or 313-833-2500
+To learn more contact us by sending an email to: MemberEngagement@dwihn.org; or call us at 313-833-2500.

 Walk A Mile in My Shoes is an annual advocacy event held in partnership with the Michigan Department of Health and Human Services.
 The event is designed to support public behavioral healthcare.
 This rally aims to highlight the need for increased funding for mental health services, raises awareness of behavioral health needs in health and policy discussions and works to banish behavioral health stigmas.
-The 17th annual Walk A Mile In My Shoes is September 15, 2022 at the State Capitol.
+(Event details will be announced.)

 Reaching for the Stars is an annual Fall event for members.
 It involves an evening of dinner, dancing and recognition of member accomplishments.
-Event details will be announced by May 2022.
-To learn more, contact us at MemberEngagement@dwihn.org or 313-833-2500.
+(Event details will be announced.)
+To learn more, contact us by email: MemberEngagement@dwihn.org; or call 313-833-2500.

 DWIHN is offering basic technology and computer training.
 To learn more, see our flyer at the link that follows: (CLICK HERE)